 Regular scheduled follow-up by phone or in office

-Once the patient arrives in the clinic in a state of withdrawal, the first dose of buprenorphine/ naloxone (2 to 4mg) may be given.
-This appointment should be planned to be earlier in the day because after the first dose is given the patient should be re-assessed periodically throughout the day.
+Once the patient arrives to the clinic/pharmacy in a state of withdrawal, the first dose of buprenorphine/ naloxone (2 to 4mg) may be given.
+This visit should be planned to be earlier in the day because after the first dose is given the patient should be re-assessed periodically throughout the day.
 It may be easier for the patient to achieve withdrawal and abstain from opioids for the required 6 to 12 hours over-night, preferred scheduling of the first induction dose in this case would be in the morning.
 Once the drug is administered sublingually it will take several minutes under the tongue for it to dissolve completely.
-This can be an issue for opioid users as dry mouth is a common side effect of opioid use.
-As such it may be challenging for an inexperienced provider to ensure proper dissolution of the tablet.
+This can be an issue for patients with OUD as dry mouth is a common side effect of opioid use.
 Approximately one hour after the initial induction dose (2 to 4mg) of buprenorphine/naloxone a prescriber should be assessing for precipitated withdrawal, which presents as significantly worse than anticipated withdrawal symptoms.